-This month wild salmon, which is at its seasonal peak, it at the pinnacle of freshness.
-When choosing your preferred salmon, whether it be King Salmon, Sockeye Salmon or Coho Salmon, consider how you are going to prepare it before making your selection.
-Sockeye Salmon, with its medium oil content, is best grilled or smoked while Coho Salmon is a milder salmon with a medium-firm texture and does best grilled on wood plants, steamed, poached or sauteed.
-King Salmon on the other hand, with the highest oil content, can be grilled, roasted or pan-seared.
-Check out more cooking and serving tips here.
+Sockeye Salmon, with its medium oil content, is best grilled or smoked while Coho Salmon is a milder salmon with a medium-firm texture and does best grilled on wood planks, steamed, poached, or sautéed.
+King Salmon on the other hand, with the highest oil content, can be grilled, roasted, or pan-seared.

 To prepare this dinner, make the red pepper sauce before you start the salmon and let it simmer on the stove until you are ready to serve.

-- In a medium saucepan, brown the chopped onion and garlic in olive oil til soft, about 5 minutes.
+- In a medium saucepan, brown the chopped onion and garlic in olive oil until soft, about 5 minutes.

-- Add chopped red bell peppers to onion-garlic mixture and saute 5 minutes.
+- Add chopped red bell peppers to the onion-garlic mixture and saute for 5 minutes.

-- Add tomatoes and simmer for 15-20 minutes or until it reaches a nice saucy consistency.
+- Toss in tomatoes and simmer for 15-20 minutes or until it reaches a nice saucy consistency.

-Now it’s time for that awesome King Salmon!
-Sprinkle some lemon juice and cajun seasoning on each filet.
-I also grilled mine alongside some asparagus that I seasoned with Italian seasoning and a little olive oil.
-Preheat grill to high heat, about 350-450 degrees.
+- Preheat grill to high heat, about 350-450 degrees.
+You can use a charcoal grill, gas, pellet, or even a George Forman grill.
 Spray the grate lightly with a nonstick spray.
-Place salmon, skin side up, on grill and cook for 6-8 minutes.
+Place salmon, skin side up, on the grill, and cook for 6-8 minutes.
 Turn and cook for another 2-3 minutes.
-At this point you should be able to slide a spatula between the skin and flesh and lift off the grill.
+At this point, you should be able to slide a spatula between the skin and flesh and lift it off the grill.
 Cool, huh?!

 - 1 lb. salmon with skin cut into 4 4-oz fillets